1980 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 3. How can I tell if my 1980 dime is uncirculated?

-An uncirculated 1980 dime will show no signs of wear on its highest points—Roosevelt’s cheek, hair, and the torch on the reverse.
-The coin should have original mint luster, appearing frosty or satiny rather than dull.
+An uncirculated 1980 dime shows no signs of wear on the highest points — Roosevelt’s cheek, hair, and the torch on the reverse should all appear sharp.
+The coin should have original mint luster — a frosty or satiny sheen rather than a dull, flat appearance.
+Small bag marks (nicks from contact with other coins during production) don’t count as circulation wear, but they do affect grade.